Building our "Expertise About Experts" improves our ability to serve clients.

 The CPA, whose focus is on the tax code, where many planning strategies are possible, often has a different problem: not enough time.

 Even top CPAs work exceptionally long hours doing all the necessary tax filings and financial reports for all their clients.
 Often, they lack the time to perform proactive research and planning which their top clients need.

-We believe team-based approach, that includes proactive CPAs, can help to overcome the keeping money gap.
+We believe a team-based approach, that includes proactive CPAs, can help to overcome the keeping money advice gap.